ongyuann/nothing/README.md

 10. Then hit another enter, and wait for the results – results will be stored in folders named in this way: _list1_results_udp_ , _list2_results_tcp_ , etc …

 **Have fun**

+no bitches were mentioned in this readme. oops.